Raphire/Win11Debloat/README.md

 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
 - Hide the Chat & Widget icons from the taskbar.

-### Or select the 'Advanced' option in the menu to customize the script to your needs.
+### Or select the 'Custom' option in the menu to customize the script to your needs.

 ## Donate a cup of coffee to support my work
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M5C6UPC)